-The Autumn 2002 - Spring 2003 saline inflows have had a positive effect on the oxygen conditions in the deep basins of the Southern and Eastern Baltic.
-In the Southern Baltic Proper, oxygen levels are close 1995 levels, shortly after the last inflow.
-Hydrogen sulphide is still present in the East Gotland Basin, though in smaller amounts than in 2000 - 2002.
-The Northern Baltic Proper, West Gotland Basin and Gulf of Finland are badly affected by hydrogen sulphide.
+The Autumn 2002 - Spring 2003 saline inflows had a positive effect on the oxygen conditions in the deep basins of the Baltic Proper, though the effect appears to be coming to an end, with conditions returning to their previous status.
+Hydrogen sulphide has returned to the Bornholm Basin (though at present only during autumn) and is spreading in the East Gotland Basin.
+The Northern Baltic Proper and West Gotland Basin are badly affected by hydrogen sulphide.